Snow Plowing Insurance

 For a snow removal business, it is imperative that you keep your company protected by working with a reliable insurance company.
 Professional snow removal involves all sorts of chemical ice melting products which, when misplaced or used improperly, can cause property damage or bodily harm to others in residential areas.
 Snow placed incorrectly against a property can result in frozen pipes and possibly even create cracks in a home’s foundation.
 Any property damage or third-party injury during the service period—or as a result of the service—can lead to sky-high lawsuits that hit harder than falling on ice.

 Being the snowplow professional that you are, you know the value of being warm, bundled up, and protected against the elements.
-A Landscaper’s policy from Thimble with an additional snow/ice removal add-on can help cover any defense costs, third-party medical bills, bodily injury, and property damage incurred as a result of your services.
+Landscaper Insurance from Thimble with an additional snow/ice removal add-on can help cover any defense costs, third-party bodily injury and property damage incurred as a result of your services.

 With Thimble Snow Plowing Insurance, all snow removal contractors can feel confident to start chipping away at the work.